-We maintain plans to protect personnel, facilities and neighbors in the event of natural disasters, security incidents, operational disruptions and other events.
-The Emergency Preparedness and Community Awareness element of our Responsible Operations Management System (ROMS) provides a structured approach to tailor response plans to local operating conditions.
+We have comprehensive capabilities to protect personnel, facilities, neighbors and the environment in the event of an emergency.
+The Emergency Preparedness and Community Awareness element of our Responsible Operations Management System (ROMS) provides tailored response plans to local operating conditions.

 Marathon Oil’s capabilities include:

 - Response teams at the local, regional and corporate levels, including the Corporate Emergency Response Team (CERT) and executive-level Crisis Management Team;

 - Annual training, drills and exercises for all levels of response teams; along with government agencies and key stakeholders; and

 - A network of response contractors and consultants that regularly interface with local and regional team members.